Blog/Residential Painters Bay Area/Types of Residential Painters Bay Area: How to Choose the Right One for Your Home

 What is the difference between an interior painter and a full-service painter?

 An interior painter exclusively handles indoor surfaces: walls, ceilings, trim, doors, and sometimes cabinets.
-A full-service painter also does exterior work (siding, decks, fences) and often coordinates both interior and exterior phases.
-In the Bay Area, full-service painters are ideal for whole-house makeovers before selling or moving in.
+They are masters of dust control, precise cutting-in, and achieving smooth finishes on drywall.
+A full-service painter, like World Pro Painting, also does exterior work (siding, decks, fences) and often coordinates both interior and exterior phases.
+In the Bay Area, full-service painters are ideal for whole-house makeovers before selling or moving in, as they can handle all surfaces seamlessly.
+However, if you only need an interior room, an interior specialist may be more cost-effective because they focus on indoor techniques and typically have lower overhead.
+Always confirm the painter's specific experience with your project type.

 Should I hire a residential painter or a handyman for small projects?